Star Wars Release Dates: When to See Star Wars Movies & Disney+ Shows

 Release Date: TBD (On Disney+)

 The Book of Boba Fett season one ended with the implication that we’d see more of these character in the future.
 But alas, there has been no official announcement... yet.
-We expect it to be coming soon.
+Dive into the making-of season one while we wait and ponder the words of executive producer Robert Rodriguez who said he knows when the character is coming back, but he can’t say when.

 Release Date: TBD

-This project is also still up in the air and completely unconfirmed, but rumor has it that director J.D.
-Dillard (who made the awesome Sleight and Sweetheart) is teaming up with Luke Cage writer Matt Owens to develop a Star Wars project.
-Show?
-Movie?
-We don’t know.
-But he did get his start working alongside JJ Abrams on the set of The Force Awakens.
+Shawn Levy, the prolific director and producer behind Stranger Things, Night at the Museum, and Free Guy is gearing up to develop a film in a galaxy far far away.
+He’ll focus on that after completing Deadpool 3, which stars Ryan Reynolds and Hugh Jackman.

-Star Wars Movies and TV Shows That Are Currently Unscheduled And Probably NOT Going To Happen
+Star Wars Movies and TV Shows That Are Currently Unscheduled and Probably NOT Going To Happen

 Star Wars: Rangers of the New Republic

-Note: This post was last updated on 6/27/2023.